Why is the option order being rejected with a request to place it around the theoretical price?

 Example scenario

-Assume a stock is trading at ₹95 and the Call option of the 100 Strike is traded at ₹5.
-If there were a buy trade at ₹50 while the stock is still trading at ₹95, this trade would be away from the theoretical price.
+Assume a stock trades at ₹95 and the Call option of the 100 Strike trades at ₹5.
+If there were a buy trade at ₹50 while the stock still trades at ₹95, this trade would be away from the theoretical price.

 Such freak trades disrupt price discovery, and traders also incur huge losses.
 These freak trades can either be: